-You should present yourself as a confident person with your posture, eye contact, a warm and confident smile, purposeful and deliberate gestures, slow and clear speech, and moderate tone of voice.
+You should present yourself as a confident person with your posture, eye contact, a warm and confident smile, purposeful and deliberate gestures, slow and clear speech, and a moderate tone of voice.

 If you behave like this during the interview, you are sure to make a good first impression on a hiring manager with your confidence, positive attitude, good manners, and politeness.

 But the interview is a second step in the hiring process and to get to this stage, you have to make a good first impression on a recruiter with your resume and cover letter.